Whitesheep18/kidsndogs/reports/README.md

 Our GitHub Actions workflow, **"Run Tests"** is integral to our Continuous Integration (CI) system, focusing on code robustness and compatibility.
 It activates for pushes or pull requests to main or master branches, reinforcing our commitment to high-quality code.

-The workflow rigorously tests our code across various environments, ensuring consistent performance on both Ubuntu and Windows, and caters to the diverse Python ecosystem by supporting versions 3.10 and 3.11.
-Initialization involves setting up the required Python environment and installing dependencies listed in `requirements.txt`.
+The workflow rigorously tests our code across various environments, ensuring consistent performance on both Ubuntu and Windows, trying different Python versions by supporting testing 3.10 and 3.11.
+Initialization involves setting up the required environment and installing dependencies listed in `requirements.txt`.
 A crucial enhancement to our CI process is the implementation of dependency caching, significantly optimizing build times:

 ```yaml
 - name: Cache Python dependencies